 Prague City Transport Fares

 Travelling by city transport is possible with a valid ticket only.
 Passengers have to obtain their tickets before boarding the vehicle or entering the Metro system.
-The ticket is valid only if marked in the validation appliance.
+The ticket is valid only if marked in the validator.

 One-day (24-hour) ticket: 120 CZK